mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 layout: post
 title: Flourishing in the First Year - Part I. Reflections
 date: 2023-08-11
-description: Part I in my series about the first year of an econ PhD where I reflect on my academic and social experience
+description: Part I of my series about the first year of an econ PhD where I reflect on my academic and social experience
 tags:
 categories:
 giscus_comments: false